 Any order indicating it is unpaid will import into Awaiting Payment.
 Not all stores support importing unpaid orders.
-Check our Integrations Help page for order import details specific to your selling channels.
+Check our Integrations Help articles for order import details specific to your selling channels.

 ShipStation will update the order status to Awaiting Shipment when the store sends updated information about the order.
 Or, you can manually mark the order as paid.

 You cannot create labels for orders that are in the Awaiting Payment status!

 You can manually put orders on hold at any time, or use an automation rule to move orders to the On Hold status when they import.

 Ready to ship orders will import into the Awaiting Shipment status.
 This is where most of your order management will take place.

 Orders that are sent to fulfillment but not yet fulfilled will move to Pending Fulfillment.

 Once you print a label for an order, ShipStation will move the order into the Shipped status to indicate no more work needs to be done on this order.
 Also, orders will move here when you mark them as Shipped.